 JOIN

-A JOIN combines rows from different tables, based on one or more columns.
+JOIN statements combine rows from different tables, based on one or more columns.
 As the tables we're joining may share columns with the same name, we may need to specify which table each column belongs to by writing [table_name].[column_name].

 After specifying a table, we can give it an alias, or temporary name, to make the statements easier to read and write.
 In this statement, we've given the two tables the aliases DE and HE, respectively.